FaisalAl-Tameemi/web-dev-foundations/chapter_1/__ch1_30_web_app_components.md

 A website or web application is built from various components interacting together to provide the final result which the user sees on their browser window.

-The components that are relevant to web development can be summerized as follows:
+The components that are relevant to web development can be summerized (high-level) as follows:

 1. Front-End
 2. Back-End